astramieri/oracle-forms/docs/windows_and_canvases.md

 - Create an overlay effect within a single window
 - Display large amounts of information on a single canvas
 - Hide information and easily access it by clicking the tab

+**Performance Tip.** The time taken to load and initialize a tab canvas at run time is related to all objects on the canvas and not just to those initially visible.
+To improve this loading and initialization time, you can use a tab canvas to get the tabbed effect and place stacked canvases on the tab pages, adding the items and other components on the stacked canvases.
+By doing this, the components are not rendered until they are needed